Community-Cleanup/Co-Cleanup-Docs/README.md

 **What is the main sprint goal and the value it would bring to the project?**

-- The main sprint goal this week was to have a basic Express server deployed deployed to heroku with CRUD functionality for ‘users’ and ‘events’, with data being stored on MongoDB cloud.
+- The main sprint goal this week was to have a basic Express server deployed to heroku with CRUD functionality for ‘users’ and ‘events’, with data being stored on MongoDB cloud.
 On top of this we would create a React Front end deployed to netlify with a simple form to create an event.
 - A secondary goal was to have all of our initial users stories documented
 - The value these goals would bring to our project follow on from the principles of CI/CD and “deploy early”.
 Due to the flexibility of Express and the MongoDB data structure we aimed to build a working “core server” that was deployed that we could build upon as we worked through each user story.